Down There on a Visit: Plot

 Despite all their experience, they seem to have no idea how much dynamite they should use.
 It is always too little or too much.
 We become completely indifferent to their yells of warning, followed by an absurd little firecracker pop.
 And then, just when you're least expecting it, there will be a stunning explosion which shakes the whole island and sends big rocks spinning through the air...
 A couple of times things have been smashed, but no one has been hurt, so far.

 Characters

 As in Prater Violet the main character, Isherwood himself, is a moderately successful author of fiction.
 He is fascinated by people and travel and pleasure.

-Other characters include Mr Lancaster, Waldemar, Ambrose (based on Francis Turville-Petre), Hans, Aleko, Geoffrey, Paul (based on a real-life male prostitute, Denham Fouts), Augustus, Ronny and Ruthie.
+Other characters include Mr Lancaster, Waldemar, Ambrose (based on the archaeologist Francis Turville-Petre), Hans, Aleko, Geoffrey, Paul (based on a real-life male prostitute, Denham Fouts), Augustus (based on the academic Gerald Heard), Ronny (based on the painter Tony Bower) and Ruthie (based on the socialite Jean Connolly).